Dr Deborah Monks

-In addition to her Zoological Medicine Certificate and European Diplomate qualification Deborah achieved Membership of the Australian College of Veterinary Scientists in Avian Health in 1999 (MACVSc [Avian Health]) and improved on this initial qualification by achieving her Fellowship (Specialist) status in July 2006 (FACVSc [Avian Health]).
-Although there are now a number of Members of the Australian College of Veterinary Scientists in Avian Health, Deborah is only the fifth person to have attained Fellowship level and is one of only two in Queensland, the other being Dr Bob Doneley who practices at the University of Queensland Small Animal Hospital at Gatton.
+In addition to her Zoological Medicine Certificate and European Diplomate qualification Deborah achieved Membership of the Australian College of Veterinary Scientists in Avian Health in 1999 (MACVSc [Avian Health]) and improved on this initial qualification by achieving her Fellowship (Specialist) status in July 2006 (FANCVS [Avian Medicine]).
+Deborah was the only the fifth person to have attained this qualification.

 Dr Emma Sciacca (McMillan)

 Emma has a very keen interest in reptiles but also loves all of the feathered and furred animals we see.
-At home she has a 21-year-old galah called Toby, a cinnamon green cheek conure, Rica, a cheeky lorikeet called Ollie and many chickens – all of which are regular blood donors for the clinic!
-She also has a Darwin Carpet Python called Eve, two Ridge tailed monitors (Rex and Patch) and (she had to have some furred creatures!) two dogs – Lola and Tia.
+At home she has a 24-year-old galah called Toby, a cinnamon green cheek conure, Rica and many chickens – all of which are regular blood donors for the clinic!
+She also has a Darwin Carpet Python called Eve, a Ridge tailed monitor called Patch and (she had to have some furred creatures!) two dogs – Lola and Tia.
 Over the years she has had snakes, various lizards, frogs, guinea pigs and mice.
-Emma achieved her Avian Memberships with the Australian and New Zealand College of Veterinary Scientists in 2018, and is currently studying for her Unusual Pet Medicine and Surgery Memberships, a qualification she wishes to obtain in the not too distant future!
-Outside of work Emma spends most of her time with her daughter and husband caring for their menagerie!
+Emma achieved her Avian Memberships with the Australian and New Zealand College of Veterinary Scientists in 2018, and her Unusual Pet Medicine and Surgery Memberships in 2019.
+Outside of work Emma spends most of her time with her kids and husband caring for their menagerie!